tjmgregory/aws-lambda-go-monorepo/README.md

 To use Serverless and for easier deployment scripting.

 `go.mod` files do not support string building, thus linking local modules at build time is not possible from a root directory.
-To circument this, as can be seen in `/build.sh`, we must change directory into each funciton/package in turn.
+To circument this, as can be seen in `build.sh`, we must change directory into each funciton/package in turn.

 ## Setup